tholman/the-indie-web/_posts/2015-11-20-keep-portland-weird.md

 imgHeight: 642
 ---

-_[Keep Portland Weird](http://keepearthquakesweird.com) is the kind of project that keeps the strange alive, on the internet._
+_The kind of project that keeps the strange alive, on the internet._

 By Digital Agency [Oblio](http://oblio.io)